TelemetryHarbor/harbor-docs/docs/integrations/iphone-location.md

 -   Check the time range in your Grafana dashboard.
 -   Verify `ship_id` and `cargo_id` filters match your shortcut configuration.
--   Ensure your Telemetry Harbor account has sufficient quota.
+-   Ensure your Harbor Scale account has sufficient quota.

 **"Invalid format" error in shortcut**